jcbsmpsn/golang-https-example/README.md

 **Error:** `tls: client didn't provide a certificate`

-**Solution:** When the server code has the option set to authenticate client connections using the client certificate, the server will drop connections from clients using certs that are untrusted.
+**Solution:** When the server code has the option set to authenticate client connections using the client certificate, like this:

 ```diff
 -       cfg := &tls.Config{}